ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 {: #setup}
 {: step}

 Your cloud administrator completes the onboarding checklist for your use case to set up an instance of the {{site.data.keyword.wca_short}} service in {{site.data.keyword.cloud_notm}}.
-The onboarding checklist simplifies the following setup tasks.
+The onboarding checklist simplifies the following setup tasks:

-- Creating a service ID and API key.
+- Create a service ID and API key.

-- Setting up a Db2 database to store code input and output. ({{site.data.keyword.wcaz_short}} only)
+- Set up a Db2 database to store code input and output. ({{site.data.keyword.wcaz_short}} only)

-- Creating the serving environment.
+- Create the serving environment.

-- Adding authorized users to the {{site.data.keyword.wca_full_notm}} instance. ({{site.data.keyword.wcaz_short}} only)
+- Add authorized users to the {{site.data.keyword.wca_full_notm}} instance. ({{site.data.keyword.wcaz_short}} only)

 For more information, see the cloud setup documentation for your use case: